Integrative-Transcriptomics/OmicsTIDE/doc/DATAFORMATS.md

 ## Background: Data formats

 ### Abundance Data
 The fundament of the most algorithms and tools dealing with omics data is a well-structured abundance matrix with non-negative integers or floats with the rows corresponding to the single records (genes) and the columns (value1 to value2) corresponding to the respective n observations (e.g. conditions) of the given record.
-The record requires an additional ID column that has the column name **"gene"**.

 <p align="center">
   <img src="../images/qnorm-log2.png" />
 </p>

 OmicsTIDE uses abundance data as one of its input options.
 The user should have already modified the data by adapting the raw data e.g. using quantile-normalization or log2-transformation.

+**NOTE: The ID (index) column should be named "gene".**

 **NOTE: If the adapted abundance data is [directly loaded](TUTORIAL.md/###-First-option:-Loading-up-to-four-abundance-files-for-pairwise-trend-comparisons) to OmicsTIDE for the calculation of trend comparison it might be beneficial NOT to remove low-variant genes before loading the abundance data, since the variance filtering of genes can be done in the program interactively).**